cca/libraries_wagtail/libraries/libraries/settings/readme.md

 dev.py - runs _development_ builds of the site on both the developer's local machine and our development web host libraries-dev.cca.edu.
 Typically used when you're on the dev branch.
 Sets the "email backend" to "console", sets `DEBUG = TRUE`, and uses a dummy cache.

 production.py - runs _production_ builds of the site on the live web host, though sometimes we may test these settings locally.
-Typically used when you're on the master branch.
+Typically used when you're on the `main` branch.
 Uses an SMTP email backend, `DEBUG = FALSE`, and has caching.

 local.py - both dev and production above load this file.
 It is meant for _machine-specific_ settings such as the `BASE_URL`, `SECRET_KEY`, and `DATABASES` plus app-specific settings for Brokenlinks and Instagram.